 - The Community Center is the place outlined above, where we allow hospitality to be encapsulated in how we use the property we have been entrusted with.
 People have needs, can we use the space we have to offer opportunities for those needs to be met.

-There is more work and thinking that needs to be done about this approach and I am doing that.
+More work and thinking needs to be done about this approach, and I am doing that.
 It is by no means novel or unique but I think it is a more healthy understanding of ecclesiology in post-Christian Canada.